yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 This update has the following prerequisites in addition to the [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).

 1. Shut down any Node Manager or API Gateway instances on your existing installation.
 2. Back up your existing installation.
-For details on backing up, see [API Gateway backup and disaster recovery](/docs/apim_administration/apigtw_admin/manage_operations/#api-gateway-backup-and-disaster-recovery).
+You can use the `update_apigw.sh` script to take a backup of your entire API Gateway installation directory as detailed in the [API Gateway server install steps](#install-the-api-gateway-server-update), or you can manage your own backups as detailed in [API Gateway backup and disaster recovery](/docs/apim_administration/apigtw_admin/manage_operations/#api-gateway-backup-and-disaster-recovery).
 Ensure that you back up any customized files.
-You should merge updated files instead of copying them back directly to avoid any regex matching issues.
+You should merge updated files instead of copying them back directly to avoid any regex matching issues, whether you manage your own backups or not.
 For example, the following directories might contain customized files:

    ```
    webapps/apiportal/vordel/apiportal